 1. Increased MARTA Frequency

-Starting on May 19, frequency of trains will increase to every 10 minutes from 6 a.m. to 9 a.m. and 3 p.m. to 7 p.m.
+As of May 19, frequency of trains increased to every 10 minutes from 6 a.m. to 9 a.m. and 3 p.m. to 7 p.m.
 If you're the lucky commuter waiting at a station on the shared red and gold line, you'll see a train every five minutes.
 In addition, about 17 bus routes are also getting a lift in service.

 3. Buckhead Pedestrian Bridge

 At the end of June, the two parts of Buckhead divided by Ga.
-400 will be reconnected via the Buckhead pedestrian bridge.
-In addition to being a walkway over the highway that will connect housing with retail and businesses, the bridge also features a new entrance into the Buckhead MARTA station on the north side of the station.
+400 were reconnected via the Buckhead pedestrian bridge.
+In addition to being a walkway over the highway that connects housing with retail and businesses, the bridge also features a new entrance into the Buckhead MARTA station on the north side of the station.
+MARTA reported that there was a 27.3 percent increase in customer entries into the station in the months after the bridge opened.

-Atlanta will also see the return of the streetcar by the end of June.
-The downtown loop connects with the Peachtree Center MARTA station and stops at locations including the Tabernacle, Centennial Olympic Park, Georgia State University and the Sweet Auburn Curb Market.
+Atlanta saw the return of the streetcar on Dec.
+30, 2014.
+The downtown loop connects with the Peachtree Center MARTA station and stops at locations including the Tabernacle, Centennial Olympic Park, Georgia State University, Sweet Auburn Curb Market and the Martin Luther King Jr. Historic Site.
+At one point, Atlanta had one of the largest streetcar systems in the country, which connected neighborhoods with downtown Atlanta.

-In November, Clayton County will get to vote on joining MARTA.
+In November, Clayton County overwhelmingly voted to join MARTA.
 The county's transit was discontinued in 2010 due to cost.
-If voting goes well, bus service and possibly a rail line could be added.
+But starting in March 2015, bus service will return and passenger rail or bus rapid transit will be considered for the long-term.